Higurashi When They Cry: Music

 The first season anime's opening theme is "Higurashi no Naku Koro ni" sung by Eiko Shimamiya; it went on sale in Japan on May 24, 2006.
 The ending theme is "Why, or Why Not" sung by Rekka Katakiri; it was released on June 28, 2006.
 They were released as two original soundtracks.
 The series is composed by Kenji Kawai and the albums were produced by Frontier Works.
 Volume 1 was released on July 21, 2006, and volume 2 was released on October 6, 2006, in Japan.
 Three character song CDs were also released, sung by voice actors from the anime adaptation, between March 28 and July 25, 2007.
 The second season anime's opening theme is "Naraku no Hana" also sung by Shimamiya.
-The first season's opening theme includes a hidden message : the unintelligible lyrics at the beginning ("hanni hara hare hi") were generated by reversing the phrase nigerarenain da (逃げられないんだ).
+The first season's opening theme includes a hidden message : the unintelligible lyrics at the beginning ("hange hara harei") were generated by reversing the phrase nigerarenain da (逃げられないんだ).
 The second season's opening theme also includes a reversed part at the end ("ie hanann") which was made by playing backwards the reversed bit from the first opening theme.
 The ending theme is "Taishō a" performed by anNina.
 The first OVA season's opening theme is "Super scription of data" by Shimamiya, and the ending theme is "Manazashi" (まなざし) by anNina.
 The opening theme for the OVA Higurashi No Naku Koro Ni Kira is "Happy!
 Lucky!
 Dochy!" by Yukari Tamura, Mika Kanai, and Yui Horie—the voice actors for Rika, Satoko, and Hanyū, respectively.
 The ending theme, "Zendai Mimon Miracle Change" (前代未聞☆ミラクルチェンジ, Unprecedented Miracle Change), had four separate versions: one by Mai Nakahara, Rena's voice actor and the others are sung by Yukari Tamura and Mika Kanai, Satsuki Yukino, Mion and Shion's voice actor, and Yui Horie.
 The opening theme for Gou is "I Believe What You Said" by Asaka.
 Except for the first episode that uses "Higurashi no Naku Koro ni" by Shimamiya as its ending theme, the ending themes for Gou are "Kamisama no Syndrome" for episodes 2–17 and "Fukisokusei Entropy" for episodes 18–23 by Ayane.